szabgab/perlmaven.com/sites/en/pages/perl-based-open-source-products.md

 ---

-This is the list of <b>all</b> the Perl-based open source products I am aware of.
+This is the list of **all** the Perl-based open source products I am aware of.

 Especially if we focus on products serving the generic public.
 Not just other Perl developers.